What Does My Eye Prescription Mean?

 - SPH: the strength of magnification in the lenses

 - CYL: cylindrical correction, or the amount of lens power needed to correct astigmatism

 - AXIS: indicates the angle of astigmatism correction

 - ADD: addition, used for bifocal and multifocal lenses

-On an eye prescription, 0.00 represents good vision that doesn’t need focusing power.
+On an eye prescription, 0.00 represents vision that doesn’t need correction.
 The numbers indicate the level of severity of your nearsightedness or farsightedness.
-Generally, the further away from zero (whether the number is positive or negative), the worse the eyesight and the greater the need for vision correction.
-A number between +/-.025 to +/-2.00 is considered mild, a number between +/-2.25 to +/- 5.00 is considered moderate, and a number greater than +/- 5.00 is considered severe.
+The further away from zero (+ or -), the worse the eyesight.

-No eye prescription should be considered ‘bad’.
-However, different prescriptions refer to different levels of severity of correction needed to restore 20/20 eyesight, or normal vision.
+No eye prescription should be considered ‘bad.’
+Different prescriptions refer to different levels of correction needed to restore normal vision.

 The American Academy of Ophthalmology uses the following benchmarks to classify the severity of nearsightedness or farsightedness: